24 new GNU releases in the last month (as of March 25, 2014):

-William Theaker recently started working at the FSF as this summer's licensing intern.
-In this post, he writes about what brought him to free software, and the goals for his internship.
+Jaewoo Cho recently started working at the FSF as a licensing intern.
+In this post, he writes about his experience with free software and his goals for the internship.